 |Category of Concern|

 How does North Huddersfield Trust School perform on each of the areas inspected by Ofsted?
-As of September 2012, a score of 3 changed from indicating Satisfactory to Requires Improvement.
+A blank table indicates no recent inspections and as of September 2012, a score of 3 changed from indicating Satisfactory to Requires Improvement.

 |Effectiveness of leadership and management||Good|

 How have pupils at North Huddersfield Trust School done in their GCSEs and how does it compare to Local Authority and national averages?

 The government introduced the Attainment 8 measure in 2016.
 It measures pupil performance across maths, which is double weighted in the score, English, also double weighted, three qualifications included in the English Baccalaureate (EBacc) and three other approved qualifications (GCSE or equivalent).
 The higher the average score the better pupils at the school are doing.